apache/beam/website/www/site/content/en/documentation/io/developing-io-overview.md

 method rather than upon the receipt of every element as well.
-It should also be noted that in a large-scale, distributed system work can [fail and/or be retried](/documentation/runtime/model/), so it is preferable to make writing idempotent if possible.
+It should also be noted that in a large-scale, distributed system work can [fail and/or be retried](/documentation/runtime/model/), so it is preferable to make the external interactions idempotent when possible.

 For **file-based sinks**, you can use the `FileBasedSink` abstraction that is provided by both the Java and Python SDKs.
 Beam's `FileSystems` utility classes